tauri-apps/wry/.changes/ignore-resize-when-minimized-windows.md

 "wry": patch
 ---

-On Windows when a window is minimized it is resized to a minimum size.
+On Windows, avoid resizing the webview when the window gets minimized to avoid unnecessary `resize` event on JS side.
-This event would cause the webview to fire off undesirable events.